2019 Utrecht tram shooting: Attack

-On the day of the shooting, Gökmen Tanis walked from his mother's house to the 24 Oktoberplein tram station.
+The shooting took place on a light railway near the 24 Oktoberplein junction.
+On the day of the shooting, Gökmen Tanis walked from his mother's house to the tram station.
 He carried a pistol equipped with a silencer underneath his jacket and several rounds of loose ammunition.
 Tanis stood at the station's platform until a tram arrived.
 At 10:41:00 CET (09:41:00 UTC), Tanis entered the rear car of the tram.
 As the tram departed from the station, 17 passengers, including Tanis, were inside the rear car of the tram.

 In the tram, Tanis pulled out his pistol and walked to the front of the car.
 At the front of the car, Tanis aimed his pistol at the back of a man's head.
 He pulled the trigger but the gun malfunctioned.
 Tanis walked back towards the rear of the car.
 At the halfway point of the car, Tanis drew his pistol and tried to fire at a woman twice.
 The gun malfunctioned in both attempts.
 At 10:41:35, Tanis took a step forward and aimed his pistol at a different woman sitting opposite to the woman he had just tried to kill.
 This time, he fired his first shot into the woman's chest, killing her.
 Tanis aimed his pistol back at the woman he previously failed to shoot.
 She was now holding up a bag to protect herself.
 Tanis shot her in the torso, wounding her.

 At this point, the passengers in the tram car began to panic and ran to both the front end and back end of the car.
 After shooting the women, Tanis aimed his pistol at another person who quickly ducked out of the way.
 Tanis walked to the front end of the car.
 At the front end of the car, four passengers, including 49-year-old Rinke Terpstra, were trying to open the doors.
 Tanis aimed his pistol at Terpsta and fired twice at him.
 Terpsta quickly raised his bag to protect himself, blocking both bullets.
 Terpsta pulled the tram's emergency brakes, causing the vehicle to stop.
 Tanis turned around and fired twice at a man who was still sitting in his seat, killing him.
 After killing the man, Tanis walked to the rear end of the tram car.
 As he walked to the rear of the car, Tanis fired another shot into the woman he had previously killed, causing her body to fall out of her seat.